cm325/todomvc/examples/angularjs-perf/test/readme.md

 Angular Unit Tests
 ==================

-To run the karma test suite, run these commands:
+To run the karma test suite, run these commands from the test directory:

     npm install
     npm test